Dynamic Time Warping based Adversarial Framework for Time-Series Domain: Related work

 {\bf Adversarial robustness.} Adversarial training is one of the strongest empirical defense methods against adversarial attacks \cite{tramer2020adaptive, madry2017towards}.
 This involves employing attack methods to create adversarial examples to augment the training data for improving robustness.
 Stability training \cite{zheng2016improving} is an alternative method that explicitly optimizes for robustness by defining a loss function that evaluates the classifier on small perturbations of clean examples.
 This method yield to a deep network that is stable against natural and adversarial distortions in the visual input.
 There are other defense methods which try to overcome injection of adversarial examples \cite{athalye2018obfuscated, papernot2016distillation, kurakin2018ensemble}.
 However, for time-series domain, as $l_p$-norm based perturbations may not guarantee preserving the semantics of true class label, adversarial examples may mislead DNNs during adversarial training resulting in accuracy degradation.

-{\bf Adversarial attacks for time-series domain.} There is little to no principled prior work on adversarial methods for time-series.
+{\bf Adversarial attacks for time-series domain.} There is little to no principled prior work on adversarial methods for time-series\footnote{In a concurrent work, Belkhouja et al., developed an adversarial framework for using statistical features \cite{TSA-STAT,ICCAD} and another min-max optimization methods \cite{RO-TS} to explicitly train robust deep models for time-series domain using global alignment kernels}.
 Fawaz et al., \cite{fawaz2019adversarial} employed the standard Fast Gradient Sign method \cite{kurakin2016adversarial} to create adversarial noise with the goal of reducing the confidence of deep convolutional models for classifying {\em uni-variate} time-series.
 Network distillation is employed to train a student model for creating adversarial attacks \cite{karim2020adversarial}.
 However, this method is severely limited: it can generate adversarial examples for only a small number of target labels and cannot guarantee generation of adversarial example for every input. \cite{oregiSPL18} tried to address adversarial examples with elastic similarity measures, but does not propose any elastic-measure based attack algorithm.

 \textbf{Time-series pre-processing methods.} A possible solution to overcome the Euclidean distance concerns is to introduce pre-processing steps that are likely to improve the existing frameworks.
 Simple pre-processing steps such as MinMax-normalization or z-normalization only solves problems such as scaling problem.
 However, they do not address any concern about signal-warping or time-shifts.
 Other approaches rely on learning feature-preserving representations.
 A well-known example is the GRAIL\cite{papa2019grail} framework.
 This framework aims to learn compact time-series representations that preserve the properties of a pre-defined comparison function such as DTW.
 The main concern about feature-preserving pre-processing steps is that the representation learnt is not reversible.
 In other words, a real-world time-series signal cannot be generated from the estimated representation.
 The goal of adversarial attacks is to create real-world time-series that can be used to fool any DNN.
 Such challenges would limit the usability and the generality of methods based on pre-processing steps to study the robustness of DNNs for time-series data.